Goodbye Pink Eye

 What Is Conjuctivitis/Pink eye?

-Conjunctivitis, or “pink eye,” occurs because of an inflammation or infection of the eye’s conjunctiva, the transparent membrane the covers the white of your eyeball.
-The small blood vessels in the conjunctiva become inflamed and because of that, more visible, which causes the distinctive reddish-pink coloration so closely associated with the condition.
+Conjunctivitis, or “pink eye,” occurs because of an inflammation or infection of the eye’s conjunctiva, the transparent membrane covering the white of your eyeball.
+The small blood vessels in the conjunctiva become inflamed and, because of that, more visible, which causes the distinctive reddish-pink coloration so closely associated with the condition.

-Pink eye is usually caused by a bacterial or viral infection, an allergic reaction, exposure to foreign chemicals, an obstruction in the eye, or, if it occurs in a baby, an incompletely opened tear duct.
+Pink eye is usually caused by a bacterial or viral infection, an allergic reaction, exposure to foreign chemicals, an obstruction in the eye, or an incompletely opened tear duct if it occurs in a baby.